Mick Farren

-Michael Anthony Farren (3 September 1943 – 27 July 2013) was an English rock musician, singer, journalist, and author associated with counterculture and the UK underground.
+Michael Anthony Farren (3 September 1943 – 27 July 2013) was an English rock musician, singer, journalist, and author associated with counterculture and the UK underground, who had a significant influence on the development of British proto punk garage rock music.

 Early life

 Farren was born in Cheltenham, Gloucestershire, and after moving to Worthing, Sussex, attended Worthing High School for Boys, which was a state grammar school.
 In 1963, he moved to London, where he studied at Saint Martin's School of Art.

 Music

-Farren was the singer with the proto-punk band The Deviants between 1967 and 1969, releasing three albums.
+Farren was the singer with the proto-punk garage rock R&B band The Deviants between 1967 and 1969, releasing three albums.

 During 1970 he released the solo album Mona – The Carnivorous Circus, which also featured Steve Peregrin Took, John Gustafson and Paul Buckmaster, before ending his music business to concentrate on writing.